The Life of David Series: Hey Judah! Part 2

 Read Revelation 4:19 to understand the christological overtones of this last part.

 As you can see, the seeds of the foretelling of Christ, which we began to see in our last post, have begun to bloom.
 But what of Benjamin?
-Let’s look at his blessing, which is last on the list (he was, after all, the last born of Jacob’s sons, which offers perhaps our first contrast: Judah has, be default, the rights of the firstborn, while Benjamin is last).
+Let’s look at his blessing, which is last on the list (he was, after all, the last born of Jacob’s sons, which offers perhaps our first contrast: Judah has, by default, the rights of the firstborn, while Benjamin is last).

 Benjamin is a ravenous wolf;